phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2018-12-29) v1.7
+- Added option to announce server updates & reboots as in game message.

+(2018-12-24) v1.6.1
+- Added option: When appending current version to server name, added option to use SHORT version (b240) or LONG version (Alpha A17 (b240)).
+- Minor tweaks to notification windows and log file.
+- Fixed: Truncated server name if the '|' character was used in server name.

 (2018-12-24) v1.6
 - Added ability to run multiple instances of 7dtdServerUtil to manage multiple servers.
 - Fixed the instance when the "no .ini file found" error popup gets hidden behind the server is starting splash screen.